mich-murphy/mich-murphy.com/blog/content/encrypting-secrets-nixos.md

 ### Secrets Folder Structure

-I discovered interesting technique for organising Agenix secrets into directories, thanks to Charlotte Van Petegem's [dotfiles](https://git.chvp.be/chvp/nixos-config/-/tree/main/secrets).
+I discovered an interesting technique for organising Agenix secrets into directories, thanks to Charlotte Van Petegem's [dotfiles](https://git.chvp.be/chvp/nixos-config/-/tree/main/secrets).
 I didn't see this explained in the Agenix manual, but it looks like we can nest age secrets within the secrets directory e.g.

 ```bash
 # /etc/nixos/secrets